Thes (film): Plot

-Haria (Kanwal Mehra) is a young, carefree man who lives in a small village with his poor blind uncle.
-Everything seems to be going well for Haria until a Pundit (Himmat Rai), his young wife (Purnima), and his smart sister-in-law, Soshila (Shashikala), move into Haria’s neighborhood.
+Haria is a young, carefree man who lives in a small village with his poor blind uncle.
+Everything seems to be going well for Haria until a Pundit, his young wife, and his smart sister-in-law, Soshila, move into Haria’s neighborhood.

-The Pundit’s wife develops a harmonious relationship with Haria and starts calling him "Bhai" (brother), whereas things just do not seem to warm up between Haria and the Pundit.
+The Pundit’s wife develops a harmonious relationship with Haria and starts calling him Bhai (brother), whereas things just do not seem to warm up between Haria and the Pundit.
 Although initially Haria and Soshila quarreled a lot, they gradually developed a friendship.
 The relationship between the two of them was, however, platonic and not romantic.
 Given how much the Pundit disliked Haria, he was able to stir things up and create a rift in the friendship between Haria and Soshila.

 Things really begin to change when Soshila had to move from the village to the city.
 Haria really missed Soshila, perhaps realizing that there was more to this supposedly platonic relationship between the two of them.
-To further complicate the issue, Soshila met Shyam (Bharat Bhushan) in the city, and the two of them fall in love.
+To further complicate the issue, Soshila met Shyam in the city, and the two of them fall in love.
 Not surprisingly, conflicts arise when Soshila returns to the village with Shyam.
-The film progresses with the aftermath of the emotional trauma (thes) to Haria from the conflict arising with Soshila's new situation.
+The film progresses with the aftermath of the emotional setback to Haria from the conflict arising with Soshila's new situation.